By Runjhun Noopur Sep. 06, 2018

 Underneath this idiotic whataboutery is an anguish which is representative of the angst of Kantabens across society.
 They are fidgety.
 They are uncomfortable.
 They are on the backfoot and have been so for a few years now.
-Because if there is one thing that this long, painful battle against 377 has achieved, it is breaking the code of silence, once and for all.
-A silence that had been enforced by force and false morality, a silence that had been weaponised to deny sexual minorities not just their rights but their identity and their basic humanity.
+Because if there is one thing that this long, painful battle against 377 has achieved in the past year, it is breaking the code of silence, once and for all.
+A silence that had been enforced by false morality, a silence that had been weaponised to deny sexual minorities not just their rights but their identity and their basic humanity.

 No wonder, Kantabens miss the silence.
 No wonder, they feel cornered.